wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 transactions, rather than only idempotent parts of a transaction.
 Compared with iDO logging, it does not require logging each individual idempotent regions, but rather, it makes the entire transaction idempotent by undo-logging input values that will be modified in the transaction.
+Recovery is therefore preformed in two stages.
+In the first stage, the undo log is replayed on the input value such that they are restored to the states before the transaction began.
+In the second stage, iDO-style recovery is performed by loading the input values of the transaction to register file and the stack, after which the transaction is re-executed from the beginning by jumping to the logged program counter.